Showing posts with label ashford. Show all posts

 School report for Ashford: has potential; just needs more focus.

-There is sister-page on this blog about the nearby village of Hamstreet
+There is sister-page on this blog about the nearby village of Hamstreet here.

 Hamstreet, Kent - Portrait of a Village

 [Transcript of original web page.
-Last updated Nov 2024]
+Last updated Apr 2026]

 LATEST NEWS:

-Village has three vacant shop units
+Village currently has two vacant shop units

-New online parish magazine free to view
+Online parish magazine free to view

 Introduction to the Village